Parsa-Rajabi/CMPT-276/docs/project.md

 - The website should be fully functional and demonstrate the features implemented for each API
 - At the minimum, the application should be tested using:
-  - Unit tests for each feature (automated)
+  - Unit tests for each feature (automated through CI/CD pipeline)
-  - Integration tests for each feature (automated)
+  - Integration tests for each feature (automated through CI/CD pipeline)
-  - Real user testing for each feature (manual)
+  - Real user testing for each feature (manual through in-class session)
     - This should be drawn from your classmates (peer testing session)
 - Application interface should follow Jakob Nielsen's 10 Usability Heuristics
   - [Link to Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics//)
   - [Link to Video Playlist on Heuristics](https://www.youtube.com/playlist?list=PLJOFJ3Ok_idtb2YeifXlG1-TYoMBLoG6I)
   - Application will be thoroughly tested by the teaching team
   - Attention to detail is key in this part of the project
+- There should be no `errors`, `console.logs` or `warnings` in the project Console
+- The root project `README` should include:
+  - Step-by-step instructions for the project to be deployed locally, including instructions to install dependencies.
+The teaching team will be following these steps to deploy the application and if unsuccessful, the project will be subject to grade deductions
+  - Link to all project website, reports and videos
 - All source code should be pushed to the project repository and organized in a clear and concise manner
   - The code should be well-documented and follow best practices for the chosen front-end technology stack
-  - At the very least, the code should be linted and formatted correctly
+  - At the very least, the code should be linted and formatted correctly.
+There should be no "dead code" (e.g., code that is commented out and not used)
-- Code functions should be modular and reusable where possible
+  - Code functions should be modular and reusable where possible.
+Functions should also have comments describing what they do, their input and output including data format/type.
+  - Logic operations and loops should have comments describing their behaviour/logic in plain English

 **Presentation:**

-- As part of this 8-10 minute **video** presentation (with subtitles), your group will present the following information to the class and teaching team:
+As part of this 8-10 minute **video** presentation (with subtitles), your group will present the following information to the class and teaching team:
 - An overview of the project and the problem it aims to solve
 - The chosen APIs and the features you implemented
   - Use personas and user stories to explain how these features benefit the user
 - Overview of the CI/CD pipeline and how it was used in the project
 - Project takeaways and lessons learned
 - Project demo video (1-2 minutes)
   - The timing of this video does count towards the 8-10 minute limit (e.g. going above 10 minutes will result in a penalty)
   - This video should be a demonstration of the application's features on a live website (refer to Hall of Fame projects for examples)
   - It is recommended to have a voiceover explaining the features being demonstrated but not required
   - For future job applications, this video can be used as a portfolio piece (make it professional)
 - Future work and potential improvements

 </details>